 The most common cause for NOIR is when your first lottery selected H1B was approved for an in-house project for an IT consulting company.

 It does not matter whether you are currently working for the same first H1B employer or not.

 This article will discuss:

-USCIS FDNS unit – Fraud Detection and National Security unit is making H1B site visits and specifically asking if the first H1B approval was for in-house project or not.
-FDNS unit is going back at-least 5 years to check for H1B approvals.
+USCIS FDNS unit – Fraud Detection and National Security unit is making H1B site visits and specifically asking if the first H1B approval was for an in-house project or not.
+FDNS unit is going back at least 5 years to check for H1B approvals.

 Many people have specifically received NOIR after the USCIS site visit as the inspecting officer reported that

 - Earlier H1B petition was approved in error (i.e., it should not have been approved) due to in-house project OR

 - Inspector finds a change in your job details which makes the H1B un-approvable now.